 Spoon River College, in agreement with Southeastern Community College, offers an Associate in Applied Science Degree in Respiratory Therapy Assistant.
-More information is available online at www.src.edu/respiratorycare.
+More information is available online.

 Associate in Applied Science Program

 Additional information is available on the Southeastern Community College website or from your SRC advisor.